ztroop/trooploop.ca/content/notes/ruby-gem-issues-macos.md

 make failed, exit code 2
 ```

-If you're also using a MacOS and Ruby from Xcode Command-Line Tools, you might be interested in the solution.
+If you're also using MacOS and Ruby from Xcode Command-Line Tools, you might be interested in the solution.
 It looks like `universal-darwin19` doesn't exist, but `universal-darwin20` does.

 Instead of spending too much time in the Apple melodrama, I simply created a symlink to point to the `universal-darwin20` directory.
 Re-run the `gem update` and we're good to go.